institut-de-genomique/MaGuS/README.md

 ------------

   1. Clone this GitHub repository
-  3. Modify if needed the Perl interpreter that has been set to : /usr/bin/perl
+  2. Modify if needed the Perl interpreter that has been set to : /usr/bin/perl
+  3. Add MaGuS libraries in $PATH (i.e. `PERL5LIB=./lib/:$PERL5LIB`)
   4. To test the program download this example dataset `wget http://www.genoscope.cns.fr/externe/magus/datasets/MaGuS_example_arabido.tar.gz`
   5. Untar/unzip the archive :